-Your systems are ready and you are starting your hosting business.
-Now you have to promote your site and find clients.
+Your WHMCS is up and running with your hosting panel and registrars.
+Now you have to promote your site and find customers.
 Begin with your friends and ask for feedback then you can try other routes:

 - Partecipate in forums (eg. WebHosting Talk, LowEndTalk), social media and Quora